Estrogens (Esterified) and Methyltestosterone

 Ursodiol: Estrogen Derivatives may diminish the therapeutic effect of Ursodiol.
 Monitor therapy

 Vitamin K Antagonists (eg, warfarin): Androgens may enhance the anticoagulant effect of Vitamin K Antagonists.
+Management: Monitor for increased effects of vitamin K antagonists if an androgen is initiated/dose increased, or decreased effects if androgen is discontinued/dose decreased.
+Significant reductions in vitamin K antagonist dose are likely required.
 Consider therapy modification

 Refer to the Estrogens (Esterified) and the Testosterone monographs.